Pala (album)

-Pala is the second album from British alternative dance band Friendly Fires.
+Pala is the second studio album from British alternative dance band Friendly Fires.
 It was released in the UK on 16 May 2011, and charted at number 6 on the UK Albums Chart.
 The album name comes from Aldous Huxley's final novel Island, which tells the story of a journalist shipwrecked on the fictional island of Pala, which supports a utopian society.
 The scarlet macaw photograph was chosen from the private collection of Norwegian fashion photographer Sølve Sundsbø.